LeaVerou/awesomplete/README.md

 The official site for the library is at <http://leaverou.github.io/awesomplete/>.

-Further in-depth documentation for the API and other topics is at
+Documentation for the API and other topics is at
 <http://leaverou.github.io/awesomplete/#api>.

 Created by Lea Verou and other fantastic contributors.